 In this article, we aim to answer the question of “how to get toenails to grow straight”.
 Instead of growing straight and outward, toenails can grow in rather awkward positions such as bending inwards.
 The bending of toenails is what is called curved toenails.
 As it continues to exert pressure on the surrounding skin, a case called ingrown nails to emerge.
 Curved toenails can be a very painful experience.
 If your toenail is going this path, stay calm, there are basic things you can do to correct the situation.
 Firstly, let’s look at some of the causes of this uncharacteristic growth of nails.

 Incorrect cutting of the nail

 Each time I discuss this point, I cannot but mention how deep my grandmother used to cut her toenails.
 Sometimes, she would cut it so short that one would wonder if the nail would ever grow again.
 Many people do this same thing.
-While it is good to trim your toenails, cutting it too short may cause curved nails problems.
+While it is good to trim your toenails, cutting them too short may cause curved nails problems.
 As the nails begin to grow, they may start digging into the toe.
 Also, if you trim your mails by following the curve, you are encouraging the edges to grow into the adjacent skin.
 Cut your toenails short but not too short and ensure they are cut across.

 Tight shoes cause your toes to be cramped together to make up for the insufficient space.
 This puts pressure on the toenail which in turn exerts pressure on the surrounding skin hence digging into it.

 Typically, toe trauma is in three categories – hitting the toe against blunt objects, falling of heavy objects on the toe, and constant involvement in sports that involve extensive use of the feet such as football.
 All of these categories force the toe into awkward positions hence forcing the toenail to bend inwards.

 Having consistently wet foot increases the chance of having ingrown toenail and too dry toes can also cause curved toenails.
 Therefore, you must ensure your toes are not always wet or too dry.
 Keep your nails clean and well-trimmed.